 In lieu of flowers, memorial donations may be made to Community Hospice & Palliative Care Foundation,https://www.communityhospice.com/give/ or to the Children’s Hospital of Richmond at https://give.chfrichmond.org.

-To send flowers to Jessica's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jessica Elizabeth Morgan, please visit our floral store.